ibm-cloud-docs/power-iaas/managing-resources-and-users.md

 You can use the service access roles to define what users can specifically do with the functions for the {{site.data.keyword.powerSys_notm}} service.

-The following table displays the IAM service access roles and the corresponding actions a users can complete with {{site.data.keyword.powerSys_notm}}:
+The following table displays the IAM service access roles and the corresponding actions a user can complete with {{site.data.keyword.powerSys_notm}}:

 | Service access role | Description of actions |
 |-----------|-------------------------|